-There are currently no vaccines for prevention, although they are in development.
-Zika purified inactivated virus (ZPIV) vaccine, an investigational vaccine, has started clinical trials to test safety and efficacy in the US.
+There are currently no vaccines available for prevention.
+Zika purified inactivated virus (ZPIV) vaccine, an investigational vaccine, was found to be well tolerated in a phase I trial.

 Primary prevention currently relies on mosquito bite prevention and mosquito population control (e.g., removing or modifying breeding sites), as well as the prevention of non-vector transmission (e.g., sexual, transfusion, nosocomial).